boylesoftware/x2node-tutorial/src/TUTORIAL.md

 But first, a few words about the endpoint handlers.
 The `handlers.collectionResource()` and `handlers.individualResource()` handler factory methods can take a second argument, which is the default handler extension.
 The extension is an object with hooks.
 Each hook&mdash;a function&mdash;plugs into a specific point in the handler's call processing logic and allows extending and/or modifying it.
 A description for all the available hooks, can be found in the [Handler Extensions](https://github.com/boylesoftware/x2node-ws-resources#handler-extensions) section of the [x2node-ws-resources](https://github.com/boylesoftware/x2node-ws-resources) module manual.

-We recommend keeping each endpoint handler extension in its own file under the project folder: `lib/handlers`. *Note: endpoint handler extension file names differentiated between collections (ending with 's') and individual resources (not ending with s).* Create a file per endpoint handler extension and replace the API endpoints specified in `server.js` as per below:
+To support the enpoint handler extensions we are about to create, replace the API endpoints specified in `server.js` as per below:

 ```javascript
 // assemble and run the web-service